Pre-Law

 Medical schools as well as health sciences graduate programs have specific admission requirements, but most are more concerned that applicants have a strong liberal arts background and have demonstrated an ability to excel, rather than requiring a specific major.
 Most medical schools want entrants with a strong foundation in science and math, as well as a strong overall GPA.

 Achievement on the entrance examination — Graduate Record Examination (GRE) or Medical College Admission Test (MCAT) — is a nearly universal requirement of medical schools and are required of many other programs as well.
 Students usually take the MCAT or GRE in the spring of their junior year and apply for admission the following summer/fall.
 Some students may apply for early decision to select programs.
 Students who choose to major in biology may further designate an emphasis in biomedical science designed to provide broad-based scientific knowledge and skills.
 No college can guarantee admission to medical school or other graduate programs; however, at Mary Baldwin we have found that capable students who successfully complete the designated prerequisite courses and apply themselves can gain admission to a good medical school or graduate program in the health sciences.
 We recommend that students who are interested in healthcare participate in an internship in a medical/healthcare setting early in their careers at MBU, as a valuable addition to their academic records and to evaluate their interest in a particular profession.
-The premedical or health sciences advisors and the Office of Personal and Professional Development can help you explore options for internships and shadowing.
+The premedical or health sciences advisors and the McCree Center for Life Success can help you explore options for internships and shadowing.

 Mary Baldwin undergraduates interested in applying to graduate programs in the Murphy Deming College of Health Sciences are guaranteed an interview provided they meet all admissions requirements.
 Students should work with their faculty advisor to ensure that their four-year plan allows for completion of all necessary prerequisite coursework.